-Your first priority, above anything else, is keeping yourself and any passengers safe – more of this shortly.
-Let’s move to the mechanics of getting help as soon as possible.
+If you’ve broken down, your first priority, above anything else, is keeping yourself and any passengers safe – more on this shortly.
+For now, let’s move to the mechanics of getting help as soon as possible.

 AA: 0800 88 77 66

 Green Flag: 0800 400 600

 Note that you cannot arrange immediate breakdown cover online.
 You can only arrange cover over the phone.